-- Shed light on the persistence of complex development challenges, and why certain groups of people and certain places are left behind or are at risk of being left behind; - Provide an analysis of the country preparedness for a pandemic/disaster and the resulting impact; - Provide an understanding of the different elements that are currently impacting or that risk impacting the development trajectory of Trinidad and Tobago, hindering national efforts to achieve the SDGs and their targets; - Detail analysis of the country's efforts to reduce the patterns of inequality over the last five years, exclusion and discrimination affecting those being left behind.
+- Shed light on the persistence of complex development challenges, and why certain groups of people and certain places are left behind or are at risk of being left behind. - Provide an understanding of the different elements that are currently impacting or that risk impacting the development trajectory of Suriname (i.e. COVID-19 pandemic, economic crisis), hindering national efforts to achieve the SDGs and their targets during the Decade of Action; - Detail analysis of the country's efforts to reduce the patterns of inequality, exclusion and discrimination affecting those being left behind. - Integrate information from and build linkages with the multi-sectoral conflict assessment on Suriname led by the Peace & Development Advisor.